 Although the Florida Legislature has not yet amended the statute, the combination of the appellate opinion + AG guidance means:

-…for most adults 21+ who can lawfully possess a firearm.
+…for most adults 21+ who can lawfully possess a firearm, subject to location and conduct restrictions.

 ❗ But dangerous misconceptions remain